 - Baking soda (bicarbonate of soda or bread soda) is added to the flour to give a bit more lift because we do knead this dough a little bit.
 Baking soda reacts with the acidity of the buttermilk.

-- Butter adds to the depth of flavour.
+- Butter adds to the depth of flavor.
 You can substitute butter with a vegan baking alternative if you so wish.

 - Eggs help bind everything together and also add a nice rich flavour to the dough.